 Both Hobbes and Locke were social contract theorists; but Hobbes was a believer in absolute government, because of his experience of the anarchy of civil war in England; while Locke was a believer in a democracy, with a much more expanded concept of unalienable rights.
 Hobbes may have gotten a lot of the specifics of the social contract wrong, but he nailed the "state of nature" idea right on the head; and Locke was able to fix those parts of his social contract theory that were wrong.
 Locke improved on the ideas of Thomas Hobbes, and the Founding Fathers improved on the ideas of John Locke - applying them in the founding of our nation.
 The Founding Fathers were influenced by both, and we owe much of the success of our government to these two men.

-"In a society under the forms of which the stronger faction can readily unite and oppress the weaker, anarchy may as truly be said to reign as in the state of nature, where the weaker individual is not secured against the violence of the stronger; and as, in the latter state, even the stronger individuals are prompted, by the uncertainty of their conditions, to submit to a government which may protect the weak as well as themselves; so, in the former state, will the more powerful factions or parties be gradually induced, by a like motive, to wish for a government which will protect all parties, the weaker as well as the more powerful." - James Madison, in Federalist No. 51
+In the Federalist Papers, James Madison wrote that "In a society under the forms of which the stronger faction can readily unite and oppress the weaker, anarchy may as truly be said to reign as in the state of nature, where the weaker individual is not secured against the violence of the stronger; and as, in the latter state, even the stronger individuals are prompted, by the uncertainty of their conditions, to submit to a government which may protect the weak as well as themselves; so, in the former state, will the more powerful factions or parties be gradually induced, by a like motive, to wish for a government which will protect all parties, the weaker as well as the more powerful."
+(Source: Federalist No. 51)

 If you liked this post, you might also like: